 In MySQL 5.5, resuming a broken replication requires you to determine the last binary log file and position, which are distinct on all Galera nodes if binary logging is enabled.
 We can illustrate this situation with the following figure:

-If the MySQL master fails, replication breaks and the slave will need to switch to another master.
+If the MySQL master fails, replication breaks and the slave will need to switch over to another master.
 You will need pick a new Galera node, and manually determine a new binary log file and position of the last transaction executed by the slave.
 Another option is to dump the data from the new master node, restore it on slave and start replication with the new master node.
 These options are of course doable, but not very practical in production.

 How GTID Solves the Problem

-Setting Up Hybrid Replication
+Setting Up Hybrid Replication by hand

 Make sure the Galera nodes (masters) and slave(s) are running on MySQL 5.6 before proceeding with this setup.
 We have a database called sbtest in Galera, which we will replicate to the slave node.

-1. Enable required replication options by specifying following lines inside each DB node’s my.cnf (including the slave node):
+1. Enable required replication options by specifying the following lines inside each DB node’s my.cnf (including the slave node):

 For master (Galera) nodes: